opensearch-project/documentation-website/_opensearch/rest-api/nodes-apis/nodes-stats.md

 Parameter | Type | Description
 :--- | :--- | :---
-nodeId | String | A comma-separated list of nodeIds to filter results.
+nodeId | String | A comma-separated list of nodeIds used to filter results.
 Supports [node filters]({{site.url}}{{site.baseurl}}/opensearch/rest-api/nodes-apis/index/#node-filters).
 Defaults to `_all`. metric | String | A comma-separated list of metric groups that will be included in the response.
-For example `jvm,fs`.
+For example, `jvm,fs`.
 See the list of all metrics below.
 Defaults to all metrics. index_metric | String | A comma-separated list of index metric groups that will be included in the response.
-For example `docs,store`.
+For example, `docs,store`.
 See the list of all index metrics below.
 Defaults to all index metrics.

 The following table lists all available metric groups.